gauravAggrhari/lic-desktop-app/README.md

 This is an app specifiacally designed and developed for LIC agents who want to avpoid the cumbersome job of mainitinaing their clients data manually.
 This app provides the following features :
-- Add customers (can be also added if the cudtomer is holding multiple policcies)
+- Add customers (can be also added if the cudtomer is holding multiple policies)
 - Delete customers
 - Get custemer details (name wise and policy number wise)
 - Update customer deatails